 Status: Planning.
 This has been referred to Stormwater and Planning staff, Sungate Design, and the Stormwater Advisory Commission.
-Staff and Sungate are currently researching and considering the scope of potential changes, and anticipate working with the SWAC later in 2021 to allow for a nearer term focus on regulatory compliance, capital project planning, and SCM maintenance and inspection.
+Staff and Sungate are currently researching and considering the scope of potential changes, and anticipate working with the SWAC later in 2021.